Fanerst/BoundaryMPS/README.md

 # BoundaryMPS
-Boundary Matrix Product State algorithm and its variants for solving graphical models defined on 2D lattice
+Boundary Matrix Product State algorithm and its variants for solving graphical models defined on 2D lattices